ekondayan/libtfmini/README.md

 ## High level API

 Defined in `tfmini.h`.
 It exposes high level functions for controlling the device.
-It's purpose is to correctly format the commands and to pass them to the lower level API.
+It's purpose is to correctly format the commands and pass them to the lower level API.

 # <u>Examples</u>

-In the examples section you can find example applications how to use the library.
+In the examples section you can find simple applications how to use the library.

 # <u>Download</u>